the-crypt-keeper/tldw/Docs/RAG_Notes.md

 				- Query2Doc
 				- ITER-RETGEN
 				- Others?
+		2. Query Expansion with multiple related questions
+			* We ask the LLM to generate N questions related to the original query and then send them all to the retrieval system
+			*
 	13. **Multiple System Prompts**
 		* Generate multiple prompts, consolidate answer
 	14. **Query Routing** - Let LLM decide which datastore to use for information retrieval based on user's query